-1. Bring the sugar and water to a boil in a medium saucepan over medium-high heat, stirring to dissolve sugar.
+1. Bring 1 cup of sugar and 1 cup of water to a boil in a medium saucepan over medium-high heat, stirring to dissolve the sugar.
 Of course, if you want to make other ginger-flavored beverages throughout the week, then go ahead and double this recipe.
 It is great in lemonade, tea or over ice cream.

-2. Add ginger.
+2. Add 1/2 cup of fresh, chopped ginger.
 Remove from heat, and let steep 30 minutes.

 3. Pour syrup through a fine sieve into a heat resistant container; discard ginger.
 Chill in the refrigerator.
 If you made extra, just store it in an airtight container for up to a week.

-4. Thinly slice the tangerines and add them to the pitcher.
+4. Thinly slice 3 tangerines and add them to the pitcher.

-5. Add the fresh mint leaves to a glass with barely enough sake to cover and mull them.
+5. Add 1/3 cup of fresh mint leaves to a glass with barely enough sake to cover and mull them.
 We aren’t using much mint in this recipe because its only purpose is to brighten the drink.
 I am not a huge fan of super sweet beverages and the mint adds a clean finish to this beverage.

 6. Add the mulled mint and the remaining sake to the pitcher.